 Freehold is an Alberta-based, dividend-paying corporation with a focus on royalty assets.
 Freehold manages one of the largest non-government portfolios of oil and natural gas royalties in Canada with an expanding land base in the United States, uniquely positioning it as a North American royalty company.
-Freehold's total land holdings encompass approximately 6.2 million gross acres in Canada and Freehold has exposure to approximately 765,000 gross drilling unit acres in the U.S., collectively greater than 99% of which are royalty lands.
-Freehold's Canadian mineral title lands (including royalty assumption lands), which it owns in perpetuity, cover approximately 1.1 million acres and Freehold also has gross overriding royalty and other interests in approximately 5.1 million acres.
-Freehold's U.S. acreage is comprised of more than 80% mineral title lands.
+Freehold's total land holdings encompass approximately 6.4 million gross acres in Canada and Freehold has exposure to approximately 933,000 gross drilling unit acres in the U.S., collectively greater than 99% of which are Royalty Lands.
+Freehold's Canadian mineral title lands (including royalty assumption lands), which it owns in perpetuity, cover approximately 1.1 million acres and Freehold also has gross overriding royalty and other interests in approximately 5.2 million acres.
+Freehold's U.S. acreage is comprised of 78% mineral title lands.

-Freehold has royalty interests in more than 15,000 producing wells and 350 units spanning five provinces and eight states and receives royalty income from over 350 industry operators throughout North America.
+Freehold has royalty interests in more than 18,000 producing wells and 350 units spanning five provinces and eight states and receives Royalty Income from over 380 industry operators throughout North America.
 Freehold's revenues also include potash, bonus consideration and lease rental streams that diversify its royalty revenue portfolio.
 Freehold's North American land base lowers its risk, and as a royalty owner, it benefits from the drilling activity of others without any capital investments.

 Royalties offer the benefit of sharing in production, without exposure to the capital, operating and environmental costs associated with oil, natural gas, and potash production.
 As a royalty interest owner, Freehold does not pay any of the capital costs to drill and equip the wells for production on its properties, nor does it incur costs to operate the wells, maintain production, and ultimately restore the land to its original state.
 All of these costs are paid by others.
-Freehold receives royalty income from gross production revenue (revenue before any royalty expenses and operating costs are deducted).
+Freehold receives Royalty Income from gross production revenue (revenue before any royalty expenses and operating costs are deducted).
+Freehold's royalty positions are generally considered "interests in land"; which is a benefit in that these royalties generally survive even through an insolvency event of the operator.